Vish Viswanathan, Karthik Kumar, Thomas Willhalm, Patrick Lu, Blazej Filipiak

 - Intel® MLC dynamically links to GNU C library (glibc/lpthread) and this library must be present on the system

-- Root privileges are required to run this tool as the tool modifies the H/W prefetch control MSR to enable/disable prefetchers for latency and b/w measurements
+- Root privileges are required to run this tool as the tool modifies the H/W prefetch control MSR to enable/disable prefetchers for latency and b/w measurements.
+Refer readme documentation on running without root privileges

-- MSR driver (not part of the download) should be loaded.
+- MSR driver (not part of the install package) should be loaded.
 This can typically be done with 'modprobe msr' command if it is not already included.

 - Copy mlc.exe and mlcdrv.sys driver to the same directory.
 The mlcdrv.sys driver is used to modify the h/w prefetcher settings